TanyaGr9191/todo-app/README.md

 # 🚀 Overview of the application

 The Todo App is a web-application that allows you to manage your tasks easily.
-The app is designed to provide a seamless and user-friendly experience for movie enthusiasts.
+The app is designed to provide a seamless and user-friendly experience.
 The app's main features include:

 📌 You may Drag and Drop tasks to organize your to-do list.